E. Jean Carroll: Sexual abuse and defamation lawsuit against Donald Trump

 Carroll sued Trump for defamation and battery in the United States District Court for the Southern District of New York (originally filed in the New York Supreme Court).
 On May 9, 2023, a jury found Trump liable for defamation and sexual abuse against Carroll and awarded her $5 million in damages.
-On July 19, 2023, Judge Kaplan found that Trump did rape her as the term is understood "in common modern parlance", although not “in the narrow, technical meaning of a particular section of the New York Penal Law”.
+On July 19, 2023, Judge Kaplan found that Trump did rape her as the term is understood "in common modern parlance", although not "in the narrow, technical meaning of a particular section of the New York Penal Law".
 On January 26, 2024, a jury found Trump liable for defamation against Carroll regarding his remarks after the first verdict, and awarded her an additional $83.3 million in damages.
 Trump appealed the verdict and posted a $91.6 million bond.
 In a per curiam ruling on September 8, 2025, an appeals court panel upheld the verdict and the award.

 In an interview that aired on June 30, 2025, Carroll told Pamela Brown on CNN that she planned to give away the money: "The last thing I care about is money.
 The first thing I care about is people knowing the truth."

-On 8 September 2025, the Second US Circuit Court of Appeals upheld the $83 million defamation award against President Trump, saying his conduct was "extraordinary and unprecedented".
+On September 8, 2025, the Second US Circuit Court of Appeals upheld the $83 million defamation award against President Trump, saying his conduct was "extraordinary and unprecedented".
 The appeal from President Trump's team had argued the punitive damages were too high but the appellate court cited other cases including $75 million awarded to two election workers who sued Rudy Giuliani for defamation in 2023 and the $321 million in punitive damages Alex Jones was ordered to pay for false claims about the Sandy Hook shooting.

+On May 27, 2026, CNN reported that the Department of Justice launched a criminal investigation into Carroll, to investigate whether she committed perjury during her testimony with regards to receiving outside assistance in procuring the funds for said suit.
+Acting Attorney General Todd Blanche recused himself from the investigation.

+On June 29, 2026, the United States Supreme Court issued its denial of President Trump's appeal to dismiss Carroll's first civil lawsuit.
+The denial let stand the $5 million judgement in Carroll's favor, causing the record to remain unchanged in the case of Trump's liability for sexual assault against Carroll.
+In addition to $600,000 in interest, in July 2026 he paid Carroll the $5 million in damages she was awarded at the conclusion of the 2019 lawsuit.
+A larger potential payment is still undecided in the disputes between Carroll and Trump.

 Sexual assault allegations against Les Moonves

-Carroll was one of 13 women who in 2019 accused CBS Corporation chairman and CEO Les Moonves of sexual assault.
+Carroll was one of 13 women who in 2019 accused CBS Corporation chair and CEO Les Moonves of sexual assault.
 She says the incident occurred in the late 1990s in a hotel elevator after interviewing Moonves for a story; he denied the allegation.